Drink Your Way Through JAX With Our #FrayLife Guide to the JAX Ale Trail

 Veterans United Craft Brewery, founded and run by veterans, is located on the Southside.
 With a tap room full of board games and at least one food truck always parked outside, it’s a fun place to hang for the evening.

-Open since 2016, Wicked Barley is a relative newcomer in the Mandarin area with an awesome location right on Goodby’s Creek.
+Wicked Barley, in the Mandarin area with an awesome location right on Goodby’s Creek.
 This brewery boasts an extensive outdoor area with plenty of lawn games, access by boat and a full menu that pairs well with its beers.
 Wednesday is happy hour all day and all night, and Thursday is ladies night.

 Once you’ve gotten some stamps on your passport, Visit Jacksonville will hook you up with some swag.
 Score four stamps and you’ll get a free koozie; eight stamps will get you a tee-shirt; fill up the whole thing for the grand prize!